Pseudoselago serrata (P.J.Bergius) Hilliard

 Pseudoselago serrata is a perennial that grows up to a height of 0.9 m and has an erect or sprawling growth habit.

 Its stems are densely covered with leathery, hairless, recurved, dark green oval leaves.
 The leaf margins are serrated (toothed) and grow up to about 25 mm long and 10 mm across.
-The bright tubular flowers appear between October and February in crowded mauve heads, about 100 mm across.
+The bright tubular flowers appear in summer, between October and February, in crowded mauve heads, about 100 mm across.
 Each head elongates after flowering as the seeds are produced, resembling heads of barley.

 This plant is common throughout its distribution area.